juju/juju-gui-charm/HACKING.md

 Hi.
 Thanks for looking at the charm.
 If you are interested in helping us develop, we'd love to hear from you.
-Our developer-oriented discussions happen on freenode's IRC network in the #juju-gui channel, and you can also join [the GUI developers mailing list](https://lists.ubuntu.com/mailman/listinfo/juju-gui).
+Our developer-oriented discussions happen on Freenode's IRC network in the #juju-gui channel, and you can also join [the GUI developers mailing list](https://lists.ubuntu.com/mailman/listinfo/juju-gui).

 ## Getting Started ##